MasakiSenpai/prework-study-guide/README.md

 ## Description

-This prework study guide was creates for bootcamp students who awere going through the Prework.
+This prework study guide was creates for bootcamp students who were going through the Prework.
 It contains notes on HTML, CSS, Git, and Javascript.

 ## Installation